demetres12/seip-lab/README.md

 mvn package
 ```

-4. The build's output is placed under the target dir, containing jar, which will be executed via the following command.
+4. The build's output is placed under the target dir, containing the fat jar, which will be executed via the following command.

 ```java
 java -jar gradeshistogram/target/gradeshistogram-0.0.1-SNAPSHOT-jar-with-dependencies.jar gradeshistogram/src/main/resources/grades.txt